Nicolaes Tulp: Rembrandt's painting

-"The Book of Monsters"
+"Medical observations"

 His most impressive work on medicine was his Observationes Medicae, published in 1641 and again in 1652 by Lodewijk Elzevir.
 He wrote the first version for his son who had just graduated from Leiden and dedicated the second edition to him after his death.
 The book comprises minute descriptions of his work, including 231 cases of disease and death.
 Some called it the "book of monsters" because Tulp dissected animals brought back from the Dutch East India Company's ships, but also because of the fantastic stories that he relates.
 An example; Jan de Doot, a blacksmith in Amsterdam, was in such pain from a bladder stone, that he sharpened a knife and removed it himself because he refused to be the victim of the 'stone cutters'.
 These were the barber-surgeons who performed such procedures but had a high death rate.
 To everyone's surprise, Jan de Doot survived this operation which was said to produce a stone the size of an egg.
 A painting illustrating this story is in the collection of the Anatomy Museum of Leiden.

 Tulp minutely described the condition we know as migraine, the devastating effects of tobacco smoking on the lungs, and reveals an understanding of human psychology in a description of the placebo effect.
 Tulp also discovered the ileocecal valve at the junction of the large and small intestines, still known as Tulp's valve.

 While Tulp made observations of various diseases, treatment often continued in the age-old way.
 His description of the symptoms of Beriberi in a Dutch seaman, for example, went unnoticed until the cause (vitamin B1 deficiency) was recognized two hundred years later by Christiaan Eijkman.